Objective-Function Free Multi-Objective Optimization: Rate of Convergence and Performance of an Adagrad-like algorithm: Numerical results

+We report in Table~\ref{tab::mix-cutest+bench} the results obtained in terms of gradient and function evaluations.
+Consistent with our first set of experiments, in the noise-free setting, \texttt{MO-Adagrad} exhibits fewer failures than \texttt{MO-Descent}, the latter of which fails on 20 instances.
+When noise is added to both the gradients and the objective functions, \texttt{MO-Descent} shows improved performance, whereas \texttt{MO-Adagrad} remains largely unchanged\footnote{We also ran experiments with $\rho=10^{-3}$ and $\rho=10^{-4}$.
+While the results are close to those of the noise-free setting, a small amount of noise allowed \texttt{MO-Descent} to recover from some failures, consistent with our observations for $\rho = 0.05$.}.
+In particular, \texttt{MO-Descent} considerably reduces its number of failures for all the considered values of $\rho$ (both \texttt{MO-Descent} and \texttt{MO-Adagrad} solve the 5 benchmark problems for the 10 starting points and the different noise levels within the limit of gradient and function evaluations).

 At first glance, this suggests that the presence of noise helps \texttt{MO-Descent} in identifying Pareto critical points.
 To investigate this further, we examined the locations of the Pareto critical points in the criterion space.
-We report in Table~\ref{tab::mix-cutest-fo} the distance (on average on the ten runs for the benchmark instances) between the Pareto critical points detected in the presence of noise and those obtained in the noise-free setting.
-The results show that the points found by \texttt{MO-Descent} exhibit significantly larger distances compared to those obtained by \texttt{MO-Adagrad}.
+We report in Table~\ref{tab::mix-cutest-fo} the distance between the Pareto critical points detected in the presence of noise and those obtained in the noise-free setting (on average on the runs sharing the same starting points).\footnote{Note that, for ARWHEAD-VARDIM, \texttt{MO-Descent} with $\rho = 5\%$ identified Pareto critical points from starting points different from the one that led to a solution in the noise-free setting; consequently, the distance could not be computed.} The results show that the points found by \texttt{MO-Descent} exhibit larger distances compared to those obtained by \texttt{MO-Adagrad} for the majority of the instances.
 While this indicates that noise can drive exploration into different regions of the criterion space, it may also represent an undesirable behavior: \texttt{MO-Descent} may fail to reliably converge to the same solutions as in the noiseless setting, whereas \texttt{MO-Adagrad} demonstrates more robust convergence, highlighting its reliability in noisy scenarios.